 Adjusting the Mechanism of Firing Tracking Tags for Specific Pages

-GDPR compliance should be disabled on a particular page.
-New visitors to this section of the website will be opted in by default, otherwise new visitors will be shown a consent pop-up.
+GDPR compliance can be disabled on a particular page.
+New visitors to this section of the website will be opted in by default.

 Deciding Which Types of Tracking Codes Require Consent